 One, presented to one of the six women, nurse Madeline Hartley, is in Towson, Md.; another, found in Newington, Conn., had been owned by Raymond C. Hildreth, a resident of North Chelmsford at the time of World War I; the third, presented to Wilhelm T. Johnson, former District Fire Chief in Chelmsford, turned up in Albuquerque, N.M.

-These medals are tokens of the heartfelt thanks of our grateful cit zens and have become collectibles those who are interested in preseing

-Chelmsford memorabilia.
-Per as a result of this story, a few r these medals may be located.

-George Parkhurst is a letorian and former Chelms dent.
+These medals are tokens of the heartfelt thanks of our grateful citizens and have become collectibles by those who are interested in preserving Chelmsford memorabilia.
+Perhaps, as a result of this story, a few more of these medals may be located.
+George Parkhurst is a local historian and former Chelmsford resident.